gilbox/react-derive/README.md

 that rely on derived data (experimental).
 For example, lets say your component shows the result of adding two numbers.

-    export default class List extends Component {
+    export default class Add extends Component {
       render() {
         const {a,b,fontSize} = this.props;
         return <div style={{fontSize}}>a + b = {a+b}</div>
       }
     }

-We can move the calculation of `a+b` to another location where we'll create the *deriver* function `sum`.
+We can move the calculation of `a+b` a decorator named `@derive` where we'll create the *deriver* function named sum `sum`.
+And because we named the function `sum`, the deriver's result will be passed into the `Add` component via a prop likewise named `sum`.

     @derive({
       sum({a,b}) { return a+b }
     })
-    export default class List extends Component {
+    export default class Add extends Component {
       render() {
         const {sum,fontSize} = this.props;
         return <div style={{fontSize}}>a + b = {sum}</div>